chesapeaketechnology/git-repo-porter/README.md

    gradlew run -Dconfig.file=application.conf
    ```

-   This will port all repos from the specified Bitbucket project (minus any repos included in the CSV list of
+   This will port all repos from the specified Bitbucket project unless repos to include/exclude were specified via the
-   `reposToExclude`) to GitLab in the specified group.
+   `reposToInclude` or `reposToExlude` settings.